tomcohen13/MultiAgentResearchApp/README.md

 ### 6. Configure updates, monitoring, and logging:
    1. I've added on my end Log Streaming using CloudWatch, but it's optional
-   2. Email notifications: specify your email to get updates if anything crashes.
+   2. Email notifications: specify email

 ### 7. Review and Submit!